lbl-srg/obc/specification/source/codeGeneration.rst

 This section describes how to export a control sequence, or a verification test, using the :term:`FMI standard<Functional Mockup Interface>`.
-In this workflow, the intermediate format that is used is FMI for model exchange, as it is an open standard, and because FMI can easily be integrated into tools for controls or verification using a variety of languages.
+In this workflow, the intermediate format that is used is FMI for model exchange or FMI for co-simulation, as it is an open standard, and because FMI can easily be integrated into tools for controls or verification using a variety of languages.

 .. note:: Also possible, but outside of the scope
-          of this project, is the translation of the control sequences to JavaScript, which could then be executed in a building automation system.
+          of this project, is the translation of the control sequences to JavaScript, which could then be executed in a BAS.
           For a Modelica to JavaScript converter,
           see https://github.com/tshort/openmodelica-javascript.